gdtroszak/cliche/README.md

 }
 ```

-I'd recoomend that you just copy one of the many [classless](https://github.com/dbohdan/classless-css)
+I'd recommend that you just copy one of the many [classless](https://github.com/dbohdan/classless-css)
 options available.

 You can add classes by throwing a bunch of HTML all over your Markdown, but that